by Randall CraigFiled in: Blog, Growth, Make It Happen Tipsheet, MarketingTagged as: Sales

 The biggest risk, however, is not an incorrect balance, but missing the conversation completely.
 A second reframe:

-Rate yourself.
-If you had 100 digital effort/investment points, how would you split them up between Money Now, Money Later, or Money Never?
+Review your budget.
+What percentage of it would be Money Now, Money Later, or Money Never?
 If it is highly biased towards Now or Later, was this your intention?
 And are you being completely honest about your effort and investment in the Money Never category?

 Bonus idea: Management performance objectives are often set on short-term measures.
 In your organization, how might you reward on Money Later goals?
 And minimize Money Never ones?